nextauthjs/docs/docs/adapters/prisma.md

 ## Naming Conventions

 If mixed snake_case and camelCase column names is an issue for you and/or your underlying database system, we recommend using Prisma's `@Map()`([Prisma Docs](https://www.prisma.io/docs/concepts/components/prisma-schema/names-in-underlying-database)) feature to change the field names.
-This won't affect NextAuth, but will allow you to customize the column names to whichever naming convention you wish.
+This won't affect NextAuth.js, but will allow you to customize the column names to whichever naming convention you wish.

 For example, moving to `snake_case` and plural table names.